-Nuno Felting How To
+Nuno Felting How To (for more information

 a) Nuno Felting How To - Preparation

 Set up a moisture proof work surface and lay out the rolling mat.

 How to lay out the silk scarf & merino wool roving.

 Untwist the roving before using.
 Pull off a 12" length of roving.
 Split the roving in half lengthwise.
 Pull off small pieces of roving in a thin layer using the fingers and palm of one hand to grasp the edges of roving and the other hand to hold the rope of roving.
 Keep your hands about 4 inches apart.
 Place the wisps of roving on the scarf in a single thin layer.

 How to wet the project.

 Use a cool soapy water mixture (about 1 tablespoon olive oil soap to 2 cups of water).
 Gently, place one hand on the project, using a ladle pour some of the soapy water mixture over the hand on the nuno felting project being careful not to disturb the design.
 Gently press the project with your hands to wet dry fibers and press out air bubbles.
 Continue until the whole nuno felting project is wet.
 The nuno felting project should be moist, use a sponge or towel to sop up excess water.

 Place the rolling bar at one end of the nuno felting project, and roll up all the layers of the project.
 Secure the roll with stretchy ties.
 Wrap a towel around the rolled nuno felting project and secure with stretchy ties.
 The towel will help absorb leaks and is softer on your arms when rolling the nuno felting project.
 Use a bow when securing the rolled nuno felting project.
 This will make it easy to open the roll.